S-PScripts/chromebook-utilities/README.md

 # Chromebook Utilities Collection

 ## Important Update:
-- I will not be updating this repo anymore (or very infrequently, at least).
+- I will not be updating this repo anymore / I will be updating it very infrequently.
 - Go to https://github.com/wea-f/ByePassHub if you want more gxmes or prxes.
 - Join Titanium Network (.gg/unblock)!